Foody

 Impact

 “I think it's easy to navigate in general.
-Because it is organized by the types of food, I'll be easily browsing and finding what I want to order.
+Because it is organized by the types of food, I can easily browse and find what I want to order.
 And the fast delivery option seems to be useful as well.
-I'll use this app."
+I’d use this app.”

 What I learned